 HFI is partnering with faculty and students at the University of Hawai‘i-Mānoa and the State Division of Forestry and Wildlife to improve the native plant collection and educational signs and other materials in the adjacent Kipuka Nene Exhibit to better highlight native forest bird habitat and conservation efforts.

 The infrastructure of the Upland Hawaiian Forest Zone has been completed and volunteers continue to enhance and maintain this Zone.
-Since July 2015, Project Coordinator Linda Duling has coordinated efforts to engage 1,119 volunteers of all ages in maintaining the Discovery Forest and outplanting 900 seedlings.
+Project Coordinator Linda Duling has coordinated efforts to engage over 1,200 volunteers of all ages in maintaining the Discovery Forest and outplanting 925 seedlings.
 An additional 3,000 trees, shrubs, and ground cover were planted in the Upland Hawaiian Forest by the contractor.
 We have had individual volunteers; community groups such as JEO Navy, Air Force, Lions Club, Boy Scouts, Cub Scouts, and students from McKinley High School, Kaimuki Middle School, Jefferson Elementary, Waikiki Elementary, Washington Elementary, Lunailio Elementary, Ala Wai Elementary, Punahou High School, UH Mānoa, and pre-kindergarten children.

 Linda and HFI President Dr. Travis Idol host field trips for students incorporating natural resource lessons including: Native Hawaiian Birds, Energy & Nutrient Cycling, Kalo cultural stories and replanting guidelines, El Nino & Global Climate Change, Polynesian vs. Native Hawaiian plants identification and uses, and Island Chance paper airplane activities.